 - Monitor the performance of your enterprise and learn how to better allocate your resources

-IV.
+III.
 Scaling Change: Organisational Growth, Monitoring & Evaluation and Marketing Principles

 Marketing and Measuring Impact

 - Harness the skills to successfully market and communicate your value proposition

 - Learn how to research, evaluate and measure the impact of social initiatives.

 - Explore organisational stages of growth and what is needed institutionally as your initiative develops